 The countries which may be designated under an International Application are restricted to those who are party to the same treaty, be it the Madrid Agreement or the Madrid Protocol, as the country of origin.

 New Zealand is a signatory to the Madrid Protocol.
 Not all countries are signatories to the Protocol, and as such it is not possible to designate those countries under an International Application filed using the Madrid System.
 Notable exceptions include South Africa, Canada and Hong Kong.

-For more information regarding the countries who are party to the Madrid Protocol, which presently number over 80, click here.
+For more information regarding the countries who are party to the Madrid Protocol, which presently is 124, click here.

 How much will the international application cost?

 The cost of filing an International Application is determined with reference to the number of countries designated under the application.
 In short, a basic fee is charged, to which a supplementary charge is added for certain countries.
 Some countries charge different fees depending on the type of mark applied for (for example, a word or logo mark, and/or a colour mark), and the number of classes covered by the application.

 Once WIPO examines and approves the International Application, WIPO will register the mark in the International Register and will send a certificate of registration to the applicant.
 This is referred to as an “International Registration”, and the period of protection is ten years from the date of registration (this is usually the date the International Application was filed with IPONZ).